pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

-Firstly, it reponds to the requirements of the Signal K specification by issuing alarm notifications: thus, an alarm triggered by a value on *key* will raise a notification on 'notifications.*key*' whenever the value of *key* enters an alarm zone defined in *key*'s metadata.
+Firstly, it reponds to the requirements of the Signal K specification by issuing alarm notifications: thus, an alarm triggered by a value on '*key*' will raise a notification on 'notifications.*key*' whenever the value of *key* enters an alarm zone defined in *key*'s metadata.

 Secondly, the plugin maintains a digest of current alarm notifications.